GitbookIO/nuts/README.md

 - :sparkles: Auto-updater with [Squirrel](https://github.com/Squirrel)
 - :sparkles: Private API
 - :sparkles: Use it as a middleware: add custom analytics, authentication
+- :sparkles: Serve the perfect type of assets: `.zip` for Squirrel and `.dmg` for users

 #### Deploy it / Start it